Winter has arrived and with it comes snow, ice, and slippery roads.

 - Thule 12mm CB12 Passenger Car Snow Chain

-Peerless Auto-Trac Tire Chains
+1- Peerless Auto-Trac Tire Chains – Best overall

 These chains meet the S clearance requirements, so basically it is deemed by the Society of Automotive Engineers to fit vehicles with restricted wheel well clearance.
 Basically putting these chains on your tires won’t restrict any other part of the car like the fenders, suspension, braces, and brake lines.

 We really like the Auto-Trac system, which is a patented tightening system that automatically tightens the chains while you drive.
-This eliminates the need to buy chain tensioners and the need to readjustment your chain tension periodically.
+This eliminates the need to buy chain tensioners and the need to readjust your chain tension periodically.
 We think this is the selling point of the Auto-Trac and the reason we think these chains are the best of the best.

-Dealing with lose tire chains is extremely annoying, so having the auto-trac system eliminates many future frustrations.
+Dealing with loose tire chains is extremely annoying, so having the auto-trac system eliminates many future frustrations.
 Installation of the Peerless is pretty seamless: you simply connect the inside cable and attach two outside cables.
-The chains are made of manganese alloy steel, which end up being lighter and narrow than traditional steel alloys.
+The chains are made of manganese alloy steel, which ends up being lighter and narrow than traditional steel alloys.

-Security Chain Company Super Z6 Cable Tire Chain
+2- Security Chain Company Super Z6 Cable Tire Chain

 If you want the best tire chains that are versatile for all types of vehicles, you need to look into the Super Z6 by Security Chain Company (SCC).
 The SCC Super Z6 exceeds Class S requirements, which means it is able to operate in less than half the space of most tire chains.
 In the inside area of the sidewall, the Super Z6 by SCC only needs 6.3mm of space to operate while Class S requires 15mm.